skzkesh/SmartSubscriptionManager/README.md

 ```

 ## 🔧 Backend Setup (Node.js + Express + MongoDB)
-Open to a new terminal and navigate to postSchedule again
+Open to a new terminal and navigate to PostSchedule again

 1. Install dependencies: